stephaneey/azure-and-k8s-architecture/IPaaS/patterns/biztalk-like-IPaaS-pattern.md

 # Diagram
 ![apim-topologies](../images/biztalk-like-IPaaS-pattern.png)

-The purpose of such an approach is to mimic Biztalk, which was heavily used on-premises.
-Biztalk acted as a true integration platform to rule and handle inter-application communication in a centralized way.
+The purpose of such an approach is to mimic BizTalk, which was heavily used on-premises.
+BizTalk acted as a true integration platform to rule and handle inter-application communication in a centralized way.

 # Attention Points
 ## (1) Sending application